 You could, for instance, meet your clients in-person and accompany them to activities that could benefit their health.

-Dr. Harriet Forbes offers coaching sessions where she will accompany her clients to a grocery store and give them advice on shopping for healthy items.
+Nutrition coaches can offer coaching sessions where they will accompany their clients to a grocery store and give them advice on shopping for healthy items.

-Similar to Dr. Forbes, health and nutrition coach, Molly Alliman, offers meal preparation tutorials and fridge and pantry makeovers in addition to her regular health coaching sessions.
+Similarly, health and nutrition coach, Molly Alliman , offers meal preparation tutorials and fridge and pantry makeovers in addition to her regular health coaching sessions.